yuzisun/ai-gateway/docs/proposals/001-ai-gateway-proposal/proposal.md

 - This solution should be composable with other Gateway solutions.
 - Gateway architecture should be extensible when customization is required.
-- The MVP heavily assumes that the requests are done using the OpenAI spec, but open to the extension in the future.
+- The MVP heavily assumes that the requests are sent using the OpenAI spec, but open to the extension in the future.

 ### AIGatewayRoute